phonegap-build/docs-en/2.5.0/introduction/supported_platforms.md

   </tr>
 </table>

+PhoneGap Build supports a maximum project size of `15mb`.
+If you have a paid Creative Cloud account or a monthly paid subscription then the maximum project size is `40mb`.

 <i class="glyphicon glyphicon-check"></i> If you would like to see supported platforms for versions prior to, or if available, after this release, please use the drop down in the top-right hand corner.